AmpereComputing/Jetson-on-Ampere/README.md

 ### Install other dependencies
 Connect to the docker container, install git, then fetch this GitHub repository.
 You should be able to download the file ```install.sh```.
 Alternatively you can download files to Jetson host, then use ```docker cp``` to copy the ```install.sh``` file into the Jetson container.
-Then uncomment the lines in the ```install.sh``` script that correspond to Jetson, and execute the following commands inside the container:
+Uncomment every line in ```install.sh``` that starts with “#” except the first line, then execute the following commands inside the container:
 ```
 chmod +x install.sh
 sh install.sh